Homepage

-Dual Diagnosis: Coping with Addiction and Mental Health
+Dual Diagnosis: Coping With Addiction And Mental Health

 In simple terms, dual diagnosis means that a person is dealing with both a mental health issue and a problem with drugs, alcohol, or other addictive substances or behavioural addiction at the same time.
 It is as if they are facing two or more challenges at once.
 Mental health issues can include things like depression or anxiety, while substance use issues involve problems with drugs or alcohol.